 Then, set the user execute bit on the .html file using either of the following commands:

 [server]$ chmod 744 yourfile.html

 SSI doesn't normally work when you're running Phusion Passenger (Rails and other Rack applications).
-This is because when the server receives a URL ending in a / it passes to Passenger.
+This is because when the server receives a URL ending in a /, it then passes it to Passenger.
 If you need to serve index files statically (including through SSI), your Phusion Passenger app must return a redirect to the appropriate file for such URLs, replacing .../ with .../index.shtml.
-The browser then requests the index file explicitly and SSIs function correctly.
+The browser then requests the index file explicitly and SSIs then function correctly.